Banff National Park

 Random camping is allowed by permit only in designated areas of the backcountry.
 A backcountry permit for random camping can be obtained only in person at Parks Canada visitor centres in Banff and Lake Louise, or by calling 403-762-1556 in Banff or 403-522-1264 in Lake Louise.

 In remote areas of the park, be prepared for fewer maintained trails and to be more self-reliant.
 Pre-trip planning and preparedness are essential for travel in the backcountry.
 Make sure you camp 5 km or more from either the trailhead or any designated campground.
 Pitch your tent at least 50 m from the trail and at least 70 m away from the nearest water source.
 Cook and store food well away from your tent.
 Bear-resistant food containers are mandatory between April 1 and November 15.
+See a current approved list.
 Remember to bring a stove and fuel as campﬁres are not permitted in random camping areas.

 Beyond park boundaries